Lagonimico

 Lagonimico is an extinct genus of New World monkeys from the Middle Miocene (Laventan in the South American land mammal ages; 13.8 to 11.8 Ma).
 Its remains have been found at the Konzentrat-Lagerstätte of La Venta in the Honda Group of Colombia.
-The type species is L. conclucatus.
+The type species is Lagonimico conclucatus.

 Description

 A nearly complete but badly crushed skull and mandible of Lagonimico were discovered in the La Victoria Formation, that has been dated to the Laventan, about 13.5 to 12.9 Ma.
 Lagonimico, as Micodon and Patasola magdalenae, also from the Honda Group, have been attributed to the Callitrichinae.

 Features of the dentition suggest Lagonimico is a sister group to living Callitrichinae (Saguinus, Leontopithecus, Callithrix, and Cebuella).
 These features include having elongate compressed lower incisors, a reduced P2 lingual moiety, and the absence of upper molar hypocones.
 The new taxon also has a relatively deep jaw, that rule it out of the direct ancestry of any living callitrichine.

 The orbits of L. conclucatus are small, suggesting diurnal habits.
 Inflated, low-crowned (bunodont) cheek teeth with short, rounded shearing crests, as well as premolar simplification and M3 size reduction, suggest fruit- or gum eating adaptations, as among many living callitrichines.
 Procumbent and slightly elongate lower incisors suggest this species could use its front teeth as a gouge, perhaps for harvesting tree gum.
 Estimates from jaw size suggest Lagonimico weighed about 1200 to 1300 g, about the size of Callicebus, the living titi monkey of South America.
 Later research reduced the estimated weight to 595 g.
 Judged from tooth size and jaw length, Lagonimico would have been slightly smaller than Callicebus, but still larger than Callimico or any living callitrichine.

 The upper first molar (M1) with a subtriangular outline with a narrow lingual side resembles that of the oldest New World primate discovered to date, the Late Eocene Perupithecus from the Peruvian Amazon.